Intensity-Based Criterion for Determining Exceptional Point in Parity-Time (PT) Symmetric Coupled Array of Optical Waveguides: Theory

 This system of equations consists of $N^2$ scalar differential equations that can be solved numerically to obtain the matrix elements of the Green's function.
 According to equation (\ref{eq5}), at $z=0$, the initial condition for solving these equations is $G_{jm}(z=0)=\delta_{jm}$.\\ To analyze the propagation pattern, one must calculate the intensity in each $j$-th waveguide as a function of the propagation distance $z$, which corresponds to the expectation value of the photon number in that waveguide.

 Substituting equation~(\ref{eq5}) into equation~(\ref{eq7}) yields the following expression for the intensity:

-The resulting expression represents the probability of detecting photons in the $j$-th waveguide at a propagation distance of $z$.\\ The site-to-site correlation function is utilized to determine the probability of simultaneous photon detection in waveguides $i$ and $j$:
+The resulting expression represents the probability of detecting photons in the $j$-th waveguide at a propagation distance of $z$.\\ Intensity, provides information about the probability of detecting photon at a specific location.
+This metric is useful for understanding how optical energy is distributed within the array.
+However, intensity alone cannot reveal deeper quantum aspects of the system, such as spatial entanglement or photon statistics.
+In essence, intensity shows the average collective behavior of photons. \\ The site-to-site correlation function is utilized to determine the probability of simultaneous photon detection in waveguides $i$ and $j$:

 Substituting equation~(\ref{eq5}) into relation~(\ref{eq9}) yields the following expression for the site-to-site correlation: